We Cut Heating Costs in Vermont Homes Everyday

 ENERGY STAR estimates that a knowledgeable homeowner or skilled contractor can save up to 20% on heating and cooling costs (or up to 10% on their total annual energy bill) by sealing and insulating.

 The first step in making your home more comfortable and reducing your building’s carbon footprint is determining where the leaks are!

 Many air leaks and drafts are easy to find because they are easy to feel – like those around windows and doors.
 But holes hidden in attics, basements, and crawlspaces are usually bigger problems.
 Sealing these leaks with caulk, spray foam, or weather stripping will have a great impact on improving your comfort and reducing utility bills.

-Homeowners are often concerned about sealing their house too tightly; however, this is very unlikely in most older homes.
+Homeowners are often concerned about sealing their house too tightly.
+This is very unlikely in most older homes.
 A certain amount of fresh air is needed for good indoor air quality and there are specifications that set the minimum amount of fresh air needed for a house.
-If you are concerned about how tight your home is, hire a contractor, such as a Home Energy Rater, who can use diagnostic tools to measure your home’s actual leakage.
+Diagnostic tools to measure your home’s actual air leakage can be used to determine whether or not there is proper air flow.
 If your home is too tight, a fresh air ventilation system may be recommended.